zabbix/ansible-collection/plugins/README.md

   vars:
     # Connection parameters
     ansible_host: zabbix-api.com                # Specifying Zabbix API address.
-    ansible_connection: httpapi                 # Specifying to use httpapi plugin.
+    ansible_connection: httpapi                 # Specifying to use HTTP API plugin.
-    ansible_network_os: zabbix.zabbix.zabbix    # Specifying which httpapi plugin to use.
+    ansible_network_os: zabbix.zabbix.zabbix    # Specifying which HTTP API plugin to use.
     ansible_httpapi_port: 80                    # Specifying the port for connecting to Zabbix API.
     ansible_httpapi_use_ssl: False              # Specifying the type of connection.
 True for https, False for http (by default).
-    ansible_httpapi_validate_certs: False       # Specifying certificate validation
+    ansible_httpapi_validate_certs: False       # Specifying certificate validation.
     # User parameters for connecting to Zabbix API
-    ansible_user: Admin                         # Username to connect to Zabbix API
+    ansible_user: Admin                         # Username to connect to Zabbix API.
-    ansible_httpapi_pass: zabbix                # Password to connect to Zabbix API
+    ansible_httpapi_pass: zabbix                # Password to connect to Zabbix API.
     # Token for connecting to Zabbix API
-    zabbix_api_token: your_secret_token         # Specify your token to connect to Zabbix API
+    zabbix_api_token: your_secret_token         # Specify your token to connect to Zabbix API.
     # Path to connect to Zabbix API
     zabbix_api_url: '/zabbix'                   # The field is empty by default.
-You can specify your connection path. (e.g., '/zabbix')
+You can specify your connection path (e.g., '/zabbix').
-    # User parameters for Basic HTTP Authorization
+    # User parameters for basic HTTP authorization
-    # These options only affect the Basic HTTP Authorization configured on the web server.
+    # These options only affect the basic HTTP authorization configured on the web server.
-    http_login: my_http_login                   # Username for connecting to the API in case of additional Basic HTTP Authorization
+    http_login: my_http_login                   # Username for connecting to API in case of additional basic HTTP authorization.
-    http_password: my_http_password             # Password for connecting to the API in case of additional Basic HTTP Authorization
+    http_password: my_http_password             # Password for connecting to API in case of additional basic HTTP authorization.

 ```